STBrinkmann/Text_Mining_Belval/README.md

 ### Analysing change over time
 At this point the corpus does not contain many articles for 2014 and 2015.
 Therefore these articles have been combined for the further analysis.
-The next figure the number of articles per year:
+The next figure shows the number of articles per year:
 ![Article count](https://github.com/Weemaan/Text_Mining_Belval/blob/master/Plots/Articles_Count.svg)

 With the wordcloud we explored the word frequency of the whole corpus.
 To analyse the keywords of each year, I conducted